jpa-data/league-esports-analysis-duckdb/README.md

 These steps are necessary to reproduce the steps in Data Ingestion and Data Transformation notebooks.

 1. Download the raw .csv files for the 2025 and 2026 season at: and place them in the data/raw/ directory.
 These files are roughly 150mb combined and can be downloaded at https://oracleselixir.com/tools/downloads
+2. Install everything from requirements.txt
 2. Execute the Jupyter Notebook 01_data_preparation.ipynb from top to bottom

-## Analysis only
+## Analysis Only

 To execute the Data Analysis notebook, no extra steps are required.
 The repository contains the necessary player_data.parquet and team_data.parquet files.
+Everything in requirements.txt is still necessary.

 1. Open 02_Data_Analysis.ipynb and execute from top to bottom.